Featured Post

 Numeric Literals

 Numeric Literals are immutable (unchangeable).
-Numeric literals can belong to 3 different numerical types: Integer
+Numeric literals can belong to 3 different numerical types: Integer, Float, and Complex.

 How to use Numeric literals in Python?